 If you want to plan production by each work center individually, select the Planning on work centers level checkbox.
 Then you will be able to generate and view production schedules by individual work centers.
 For instance, by each piece of equipment or assembly worker.

-- To define individual production resources, create work centers) in the Work centers catalog or Work cworkplace.
+- To define individual production resources, create work centers in the Work centers catalog or Work workplace.

 - To assign operations to work centers, specify a work center type for each operation in the Operations catalog.

 - To define availability of production resources, in the Work centers workplace, do one of the following: